Funding opportunity

 PPIE is a key cross-cutting theme of the new EPSRC health technologies strategy.
 We expect all hubs to integrate PPIE at all stages of the research and innovation process.

 To ensure we support high quality research where research outcomes can benefit users, and have maximum impact, we are looking for clear evidence of genuine, substantiative partnerships.
-Applicants should look to co-create and co-deliver their PPIE plans with patients, people with lived experience and health and social care professionals.
+You should look to co-create and co-deliver your PPIE plans with patients, people with lived experience and health and social care professionals.

-Applicants will be required to provide a PPIE and partnership working plan as part of their submission.
+You will be required to provide a PPIE and partnership working plan as part of your submission.

 The hubs will support partnerships across the wider research and health landscape, bringing together complementary expertise to co-deliver advancement in their strategic research area.
 Hub partnerships and impact should span all scales, building on the successes of previous similar investments to deliver impact in regional economies while also playing a national role in an international context.